AyanGairola/gameSense/README.md

 # Game Sense

 This project aims to process and analyze tennis matches by detecting players,ball and court.
-The primary goal is generate real time analysis based on player movements and ball tracking.
+The primary goal is generate real time analysis based on player movements and ball tracking and event detections.

 ## Run Locally